This page provides an overview of the activation process that takes place when you enable Security Command Center. It aims to answer common questions:

-You may see some findings in the Security Command Center dashboard while the initial scan is taking place but before the onboarding process is complete.
+You might see some findings in the Google Cloud console while initial scans are taking place but before the onboarding process is complete.

 Preliminary findings are accurate and actionable, but they are not comprehensive.
 Using these findings for a compliance assessment within the first 24 hours is not recommended.

-Changes made within your organization or project, such as moving resources or, for organization-level activations, adding new folders and projects and moving resources, usually won't significantly impact resource discovery time or the runtime of scans.
+Changes made within your organization or project, such as moving resources or, for organization-level activations, adding new folders and projects, usually won't significantly impact resource discovery time or the runtime of scans.
 However, some scans proceed on set schedules, which determine how quickly Security Command Center detects changes.

-- Event Threat Detection/Container Threat Detection: these services run in real time when they are turned on and immediately detect new or changed resources, such as clusters, buckets, or logs, in enabled projects.
+- Event Threat Detection and Container Threat Detection: these services run in real time when they are turned on and immediately detect new or changed resources, such as clusters, buckets, or logs, in enabled projects.

-- Security Health Analytics: runs in real time when turned on and detects new or changed resources in minutes, excluding the detections listed below.
+- Security Health Analytics: Security Health Analytics runs in real time when turned on and detects new or changed resources in minutes, excluding the detections listed below.

 Security Health Analytics Detection Latency

-Security Health Analytics detections run all at once when the service is enabled or one by one in real-time mode when the configuration of a related asset changes.
+Security Health Analytics detections run periodically in batch mode after the service is enabled, as well as when the configuration of a related asset changes.
 Once Security Health Analytics is enabled, any relevant resource configuration changes result in updated misconfiguration findings.
 In some cases, updates might take several minutes, depending on the asset type and change.